Gigas002/wau/examples/cli.md

 ### `wau remove <ADDON...>`

-Remove installed addons and delete their DB rows. `--keep-folders` leaves the on-disk directories in place (DB row removed only).
+Remove installed addons and delete their lock file entries. `--keep-folders` leaves the on-disk directories in place (lock file entry removed only).

+### `wau replace <OLD> <NEW>`

+Switches one installed addon to a different source (e.g. `wau replace curse:big-wigs github:BigWigsMods/BigWigs`) as one operation: resolves `NEW`, downloads and installs it, then removes `OLD`'s lock file entry — rather than the folder-conflict-prone sequencing of doing it by hand as two separate `remove`/`install` calls. `OLD` is looked up like `remove`'s targets (works even if its source was since removed/disabled); `NEW` must resolve against a live source, same as `install`.
+Neither side's pin (`version_eq`) carries over automatically — give `NEW` its own `#version_eq=...` fragment if you want it pinned. `OLD`'s version-history log entries aren't deleted, but they also don't transfer to `NEW`'s identity — they're just left behind, keyed to the old `(source, id)`.

 ### `wau init`

-The only command that bootstraps an unconfigured profile: if `-p`'s profile has no `profiles/<name>/profile.toml` yet, prompts interactively for the addon directory, game flavour, and optional GitHub/CurseForge/Wago Addons auth, and writes it (plus `config.toml`, if that's also missing).
-Every other command errors out instead — pointing at `wau init` and `examples/config.toml` / `examples/profiles/example/profile.toml` — if the profile isn't configured.
+Reconciles **every** configured profile (`<config-dir>/profiles/*/profile.toml`) in one run — ignores `-p`/`--profile`, since there's no single "active" profile for this command; prints `== <name> ==` between profiles when there's more than one.
+If no profiles exist yet, says so and exits — profiles are never created by `init` or anything else; hand-write them (see `examples/config.toml` / `examples/profiles/example/profile.toml`).

-Once the profile exists (or was just created), matches un-tracked addon folders (installed by hand or by another tool) against catalogue/TOC metadata and imports them, in three decreasing-precision passes (TOC provider-id keys → folder-name subsets → normalized name match). `-a` / `--auto` picks the top match for every group without prompting;
-`--list-unreconciled` only lists what would be matched.
+For each profile, matches un-tracked addon folders (installed by hand or by another tool) against catalogue/TOC metadata and imports them, in three decreasing-precision passes (TOC provider-id keys → folder-name subsets → normalized name match).
+For each matched group, prompts a single-select of the candidate sources (priority order) and then confirms before installing the batch; `-a` / `--auto` picks the top-priority candidate for every group instead, with no prompting at all. `--list-unreconciled` only lists what would be matched, for every profile, without installing anything, prompting, or touching the network.

 ### `wau search <TERM...>`